Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ---
 Let's jump right into it.
 This is the if statement.
-It performs a set of statements given that a condition is met.
+It performs a set of statements if a specified condition is met, and does not perform them if it is not met.
 ***************************************************
 ## if statement